 About Me

-Dr. Ciez is an Assistant Professor in Mechanical Engineering and Environmental and Ecological Engineering at Purdue University
+Dr. Ciez is an Assistant Professor in Mechanical Engineering and Sustainability Engineering and Environmental Engineering at Purdue University

 She received her Ph.D. in Engineering and Public Policy from Carnegie Mellon and has a B.S. in Mechanical Engineering from Columbia University.
 She also spent time as a postdoc at Princeton's Andlinger Center for Energy and the Environment and Columbia's Electrochemical Energy Center.